Artists' Views on Robotics Involvement in Painting Productions: Study Method

 \subsection{Measures: Semi-Structured Interview}

-After the last session of the experiment, participants took part in a semi-structured interview aimed at exploring their subjective experience, reflect on the collaborative process, and their perceptions of the robot's role in artistic creation.
+After the last session of the experiment, participants took part in a semi-structured interview aimed at exploring their subjective experience, reflecting on the collaborative process, and their perceptions of the robot's role in artistic creation.
 Interviews were conducted in person and audio-recorded for transcription and later qualitative analysis.
 All transcriptions and interview questions (Appendix\_b) are available on OSF \footnotemark[\value{footnote}].

 The semi-structured interview included two primary sections: 1) Demographic and experiential background, and 2) Open-ended reflections on the co-creative painting sessions.
 In the first section, participants provided information on their age, artistic background (e.g., type of art, years of experience, primary location), and prior experiences with robots and artistic collaboration.
 The second section focused on participants' subjective experiences during the co-creative process with the robot.
 Rather than strictly adhering to predefined theoretical constructs, the questions were designed to elicit rich, open-ended responses related to collaboration, agency, creativity, communication, and technological expectations~\cite{adams2015conducting}.
-All interview questions are available on OSF in {\href{https://osf.io/yhca7/?view_only=2ad2320cecfc492a8784ed5a6b1cf872}{Appendix\_b.}}.